dat3Cph/spring2025/docs/jpa_part1/exercises/JpqlExercise.md

 1. Create a new Java project using Maven.
 2. Create `Employee` entity with the following attributes: `id`, `firstName`, `lastName`, `email`, `salary` and `department`.
 3. Use JPA annotations to map the entity class to a database table named `employees`.
+You might want to create a database first, called `jpql_demo`.
 4. Add a constraint to the `email` attribute to ensure that the email address is unique.
 5. Include appropriate annotations such as `@Entity`, `@Table`, `@Id`, `@GeneratedValue`, and `@Column` to define the primary key and attributes mapping.